georgback/CycPred/README.md

 + Inputfile must be DNA sequences consisting of only A,T,G or C of length 50 or more, seperated by newline; If fasta file is given, the --fasta flag has to be added

-+ Outputfile is a text file with newline seperated predicted cyclizability values for each sequence
++ Outputfile is a text file with newline seperated predicted cyclizability values for each sequence.
+For each sequence longer than 50bp, tab seperated values for all 50bp windows in 1bp increments is returned instead.

 optional arguments